Waiver Programs

 Developmental Disabilities (DD) Waiver

-Individuals with developmental disabilities who need intensive support
+Individuals with developmental disabilities diagnosed before age 22 who need intensive support services.

 Brain Injury (BI) Waiver